cobrastarfunkel/RHCE_Practice/README.md

 * Set the ldap port in group_vars/ldap_server if you want it to be something else.
 * An encrypted vault password needs to be set to add some of the ldap stuff.
 Replace the vault value in group_vars/ldap_server or put it in there in plaintext if you don't care.
+* Create users in roles/ldap_server/vars/main.yml in the same way the example ldapusers are set.
-* TODO: Add templates for creating users and groups on ldap server
+* TODO: Add templates for creating groups on ldap server

 Run: